Optimal e-values for testing the mean of a bounded random variable against a composite alternative: Preliminaries

-By definition, the GROW criterion seeks an e-variable that performs well \emph{uniformly} over all alternatives in $\calQ$, by maximising the worst case expected growth rate.
-While this provides a clear and natural optimality principle, it is sometimes too strict and over-pessimistic.
+If the alternative $\calQ$ is composite, that is, it consists of several distributions, the problem of how to pick the best e-variable becomes more complex.
+Under the GROW criterion, we consider the worst-case $\inf_{Q\in\calQ}\E_Q[\log E]$ for each $E$, and define the \emph{optimal growth rate in the worst case} If a maximiser of~\eqref{eq:def_GROW} exists (under the AC assumption, the first generalisation of Theorem 1 in \citealt{grunwald2024safe} ensures existence and uniqueness), we call it the GROW e-variable under $\calQ$ and denote it by $\Egw$.
+While GROW provides a clear and natural optimality principle, it is often too strict and over-pessimistic.
 Prioritising the least favourable alternative in $\calQ$ comes at the expense of performance under the other alternative measures in $\calQ$, and can push towards a trivial solution that can never reject the null.
-For a concrete example, consider testing a Bernoulli simple null $\calP = \{\Ber(1/2)\}$ against the composite alternative $\calQ = \{\Ber(q)\mid q>1/2\}$.
-In this setting, the GROW e-variable is equal to the constant function $1$, which has zero e-power under every $Q\in\calQ$; see the example at the end of this section for more details.
-Although well defined, in this case the GROW criterion does not lead to an informative e-variable. \paragraph{REGROW.} To address the issue mentioned above, \cite{GrunwaldHeideETAL2019} introduced the \emph{relative} growth rate optimal in the worst case (REGROW) criterion.
-Rather than maximising the worst-case growth rate itself, REGROW compares the e-power of an e-variable to the optimal growth rate achievable, under each single alternative in $\calQ$.
-This leads to the objective
+This happens in particular if the null and the alternative are not properly separated, as illustrated in the example below.
+To address this issue, \cite{grunwald2024safe} introduced the \emph{relative optimal growth-rate in the worst case} as

 When a maximiser for $\REGROW(\calQ)$ exists, we call it the REGROW e-variable, and denote it by $\Ergw$.
-Under the AC assumption, \cite{GrunwaldHeideETAL2019} established existence and almost sure uniqueness of the REGROW e-variable.\footnote{While restricting to the AC assumption, \citet{GrunwaldHeideETAL2019} define the REGROW criterion more generally, with the term $\GRO(Q)$ in \eqref{eq:def_REGROW} replaced by a generic \emph{offset} function $f: \calQ \to \R$ of interest.
-However, since REGROW is mainly motivated and best interpreted for $f(Q) = \GRO(Q)$, we decided to restrict to the definition \eqref{eq:def_REGROW}.} Without the AC assumption, general existence results remain largely open.
+Under the AC assumption, \cite{grunwald2024safe} established existence and (almost sure) uniqueness of the REGROW e-variable.
+Rather than requiring performance guarantees that hold uniformly over $\calQ$, REGROW evaluates an e-variable relative to the best performance achievable under each individual alternative.
+This is close in spirit to the idea of regret in online learning, where the quality of a decision is assessed relative to the best decision in hindsight.
+Evaluating performance relative to the oracle e-variable tailored to the true distribution, REGROW avoids sacrificing easy measures in $\calQ$ merely because some others are harder to distinguish from $\calP$.